mebobby2/elixir-todo/README.md

 As a general rule, if you know what to do with an error, you should definitely han- dle it.
 Otherwise, for anything unexpected, let the process crash, and ensure proper error isolation and recovery via supervisors.

+### ETS tables

+ETS is a separate memory-data structure where you can store Erlang terms.
+This makes it possible to share the system-wide state without introducing a dedicated server process.
+ETS tables are powered by C code, which ensures better speed and efficiency.

+### Indepedent operations

+The moral of the story is to try and run independent operations in separate pro- cesses.
+This will ensure that available CPUs are used as much as possible and promote scalability of your system.

 ## Upto

 Upto page 247 - chapter 10